GeekyAnts/Messaging-App-Doc/back-end/installation.md

   * #### Run these commands on your terminal:

     ```
-          Open a terminal window to initate mongod:
+          Open a terminal window to initiate mongod:

           [user@localhost]$  mongod
     ```